 Question 6: What is the general business valuation formula?

-While the nature, assets, and current circumstances of the business weigh heavily on the overall result of the business valuation, there is a base mathematical formula used to calculate the value.
+While the nature, assets, and current circumstances of the business weigh heavily on the overall result of the commercial business valuation, a base mathematical formula is used to calculate the value.

 - Industry level of establishment and necessity